 - Help government agencies identify the needs of low-income, senior-citizen and lone-parent households.

 - Compare spending habits of different types of households (low-income, senior citizen, lone-parent, single member households, etc.).

 How to get ready for the interview?

-Gather your most recent statements for utilities (water, electricity, gas, television and phone), rent or mortgage payments and any receipts you may have for large purchases you made in the last 12 months, such as furniture and appliances, home renovations and trips.
+Gather your most recent statements for utilities (water, electricity, gas, television, phone and Internet), rent or mortgage payments and any receipts you may have for large purchases you made in the last 12 months, such as furniture and appliances, home renovations and trips, etc.

 You do not need to show any of these documents to the interviewer, but having them available will make it easier for you to answer some of the questions.

 Why do you need information about income if this is a survey about spending?

 We collect income information to help us study how households at various income levels spend differently.
 For instance, the cost of essentials such as food, shelter, and clothing is a concern for everyone but for some low-income families, slight changes in income could affect their ability to pay rent or buy food.
 The income information helps identify the needs of different types of households.